 makePseudobonds true | false

 Whether to show the H-bonds in 3D by creating a pseudobond model.
 The pseudobonds will be drawn between the donor and acceptor atoms, or if hydrogens are present, between the hydrogens and acceptor atoms.
-H-bond pseudobonds are only displayed when both endpoint atoms are displayed, but the reveal option can be used to ensure all H-bonds are displayed by displaying the associated residues.
-For purposes of pseudobond display, backbone atoms are considered as displayed when their display is being suppressed by cartoon (ribbon).
+H-bond pseudobonds are only displayed when both endpoint atoms are displayed, but the reveal option can be used to ensure showing all H-bonds.

 The number of H-bonds found may exceed the apparent number of pseudobonds because the same pair of atoms could be identified as both donor-acceptor and acceptor-donor, even if only one of those interactions could form at a time.

 Color to use for pseudobonds depicting H-bonds (but see also twoColors and slopColor).
-The colorname can be any color name that specifies a single color (default dark cyan).
-Subsequent recoloring without recalculating the H-bonds can be done with the color command, for example: color hbonds goldenrod target p
+The colorname can be any color name that specifies a single color (default dark cyan); can be changed later with color, for example: color hbonds goldenrod

-Radius in Å to use for pseudobonds depicting H-bonds (default 0.075); can be changed later with style.
+Radius in Å to use for pseudobonds depicting H-bonds (default 0.075); can be changed later with size.

 Number of dashes to use for pseudobonds depicting H-bonds (default 6).
 Only whole numbers are accepted, with 0 indicating solid sticks.
 Currently, odd numbers are rounded down to give an even number of dashes.
 The number of dashes can be changed later with style.